Knoxville DUI Defense Attorney

 If you have been arrested for DUI in or around the greater Knoxville area, your first order of business should be to hire a criminal defense lawyer who is experienced in this area of law.
-Those arrested for DUI in the state face harsh and damaging consequences that can have far-reaching effects in life.
-Bringing in an attorney who understands all of the technical and scientific aspects of this offense along with the legal factors can make a significant difference in how your case is resolved.
-DUI cases can be extremely complex and require extensive knowledge of the charging prosecutors and judges, as well as courtroom skills to ensure you have the best chance of a positive outcome.
+Those arrested for DUI in the state face harsh and damaging consequences that can have far-reaching effects.
+Bringing in an attorney who understands the technical and scientific aspects of this offense and the legal factors can significantly affect how your case is resolved.
+DUI cases can be extremely complex and require extensive knowledge of the charging prosecutors and judges and courtroom skills to ensure you have the best chance of a positive outcome.

-At The Bosch Law Firm, P.C., our experienced legal team understands all of the moving parts that can be part of any DUI case.
-We have more than 85 years of combined legal experience that includes the successful defense of clients against DUI charges.
+At The Bosch Law Firm, P.C., our experienced legal team understands all the moving parts that can be part of any DUI case.
+We have more than 85 years of combined legal experience, including successfully defending clients against DUI charges.
 We also have specialized investigative personnel that we can use in any criminal case to help us gather evidence for building an effective defense strategy.
-We highly advise you to get in touch with us as early as possible in your DUI case so that we can get to work on your behalf.
+We highly advise you to contact us as early as possible in your DUI case so we can work on your behalf.